Bartosso/LocalProxy/doc/Reasoning.md

    a need of adding a new currency.
 3. Add overriding of the token.
 In other words, I believe it is worth adding the ability to pass your auth token and do a request the One Frame API with that token immediately.
-But on the other side, the user can burn out the application token fast if he passes that the application uses.
-Or maybe it is even worth to add an endpoint to change the token for the whole application.
+But on the other side, the user can burn out the application token fast if he passes what the application uses.
+Or maybe it is even worth adding an endpoint to change the token for the whole application.
 4. Maybe it is worth adding a circuit breaker to the client.
 I'm not totally sure, since the loop runs every 100 seconds.
 However, I believe it is good neutral timing.